 |Tax Payer Registration Number (NPWP) and letter of registered tax (SKT)||Tax Office||3 days|

 The PMA company registration process in Indonesia is very precise and can be demanding.
 In addition, as the ASEAN nations update and alter business regulations, having an expert partner on the ground in Indonesia can be critical to success.
 Engaging professional assistance helps companies navigate local regulations and understand the culture of business in Indonesia.
 Check more for a complete overview of business services in Indonesia.

 Please send your question by filling in this form below.
 Our consulting team will quickly answer you via E-mail.
-You can visit our office to know more details about how to register a PT PMA.
+You can visit our office to know more details about how to register a foreign owned company in Indonesia.